readthedocs/blog/read-the-docs-2015-stats.rst

 and I hope that we can get more people involved with the project over time.
 It really is unsustainable at the current level of community involvement.
-All of our operations and user support tasks are done by vanishingly small number of volunteers, with almost no new growth in that group of folks.
+All of our operations and user support tasks are done by vanishingly small number of volunteers, with no new growth in that group of folks.

 .. _Gregor: http://gremu.net/